EternityForest/EmberOS/README.md

 They are very simple INI files.

 You can't disable services enabled via systemctl this way(Under the hood, a script reads the file and starts all enabled services but does not sto anything).
 The intent is to use the config files for all optional or user services.

-## Provisioning.sh

-At boot, if there is a file named /sketch/provisioning.sh, it will be ran, then renamed to /sketch/provisioning.sh.RAN, and any output logged to /sketch/provisioning.sh.log

 ## Security